MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 ## Create a complete random number generator

 Now that you have a Q# operation that generates random bits, you can combine multiple random bits to build a complete quantum random number generator.
-You can use a Q# application or use a host program to do it.
+You can use a Q# standalone application, or use a host program in Python or .NET to call your Q# code.

 ### Define the random number generator logic